Highlights of the Collection

 Peruvian human skeletal remains include over 100 crania collected by Julio C. Tello, one of the most important South American archaeologists of the 20th century.
 These collections are notable both for their historical significance and the myriad examples of cranial modification and trephination practices.

 This primarily 15th-century medieval European cemetery in the Trebisnjica River Valley was excavated in 1967 by the Joint Stanford-Yugoslavian (Zemaljski Muzej, Sarajevo) Archaeological Expedition.
 The human skeletal remains were accessioned at the Peabody in 1968 and were initially studied by Alden and Judith Redfield.
 The associated archaeological materials went to Stanford University.
 Judith Redfield recently donated her field notes and site images to the Peabody Museum The nearly 400 complete individuals (including juveniles and adults) have been studied extensively to address many research questions;they are frequently selected as a comparative sample for studies focusing on other hominin species.

-Iron Age osteological material excavated by the Duchess of Mecklenburg at the beginning of the 19th century.
+Iron Age osteological material excavated by the Duchess of Mecklenburg at the beginning of the 20th century.
 This skeletal material is an integral part of a larger collection that includes glass, metal and ceramic objects.
-In 2006, the Peabody Museum curated an exhibit on these artifacts, A Noble Pursuit: The Duchess of Mecklenburg Collection from Iron Age Slovenia, in conjunction with a Peabody Museum Press publication by Gloria Polizzotti Greis.
+In 2006, the Peabody Museum curated an exhibit on these artifacts, A Noble Pursuit: The Duchess of Mecklenburg Collection from Iron Age Slovenia, in conjunction with a Peabody Museum Press publication of the same title by Gloria Polizzotti Greis.

 Mount Carmel, Israel